 A University of Wisconsin-Madison study published in the May 2015 issue of the journal of Family and Economic Issues also revealed that credit card debt is statistically linked to depression—but this time the correlation was found especially among individuals without college degrees, unmarried people, and those approaching retirement.

 In fact, the study found that as people’s short-term debts rose, their symptoms of depression tended to increase as well.

 A separate, more comprehensive report found further evidence of the way in which debt drags people down mentally and they are three times as likely to have mental health issues, compared with those who aren’t in debt.

 How Kids Are Affected by Parents Who Face a Lot of Debt

 It’s bad enough to think about the emotional and physical toll that debt may take on you personally.
 But what may be even more alarming—especially to parents—is the impact that debt has on their kids.

-Kids are like sponges, and are keen to how parents are feeling, especially during times of economic hardship.
+Kids are like sponges and are keen on how parents are feeling, especially during times of economic hardship.

 Researchers theorized that having so much unsecured debt made parents more anxious and stressed out—diminishing their ability to demonstrate good parenting behaviors, and ultimately affecting the well-being of their children.